Definition of

 Examples of indigenous peoples' rights

-Examples of the rights of indigenous peoples can be found in the case of the Argentine Republic .
-The Constitution of the Nation recognizes the preexistence, both cultural and ethnic, of indigenous peoples .
-In this framework, it indicates the communal possession of those lands that they traditionally inhabit.
+We can find examples of the rights of indigenous peoples by analyzing the case of the Argentine Republic .
+The Constitution of the Nation grants recognition to the preexistence, both cultural and ethnic, of indigenous peoples .
+In this framework, it indicates the community possession of those lands that they traditionally inhabit.

-Argentina's National Institute of Indigenous Affairs recognizes the existence of more than 1,800 indigenous peoples (Quechua, Guaraní, Wichí and Mapuche, among other ethnic groups).
-However, constitutional recognition of their rights is often not reflected in reality.
+The National Institute of Indigenous Affairs of Argentina recognizes the existence of more than 1,800 aboriginal peoples (Quechua, Guaraní, Wichí and Mapuche, among other ethnic groups).
+However, the constitutional recognition of their rights is often not reflected in reality.

 Thus, Mapuche communities claim territories that are in the hands of landowners or that are even part of national parks.
-It should be noted that the link between these peoples and the State varies according to the government in power.
-For this reason, even the recognition as indigenous people that is granted to certain communities can change .
+It should be noted that the link between these towns and the State varies according to the government in power.
+That is why the recognition as indigenous people that is granted to certain communities may even change .

-This has led to the fact that, while one administration recognised the ancestral ownership of certain lands, another considered that these lands were being usurped.
-This situation occurred with Mapuche communities in Patagonia , even described as "terrorist" by some sectors.
+This has led to the fact that, while one administration recognized the ancestral ownership of certain lands, another considered that said lands are being usurped.
+This situation occurred with Mapuche communities in Patagonia , even classified as "terrorists" by some sectors.